One click and it’s gone too far, far too fast.

 Suitable for ages 14+

 We know that these are uncertain times for us all and that circumstances are very changeable.
 We are working flat out to bring you the high-quality theatre and training you can expect from Theatre Centre, to support classroom learning and offer young people creative tools and resources to help them navigate these strange times.

 We’ve been speaking to teachers and school leaders and looking at the current guidance on live performance.
 As a result, we have reluctantly decided that it will not be possible to tour a live version of the show until after Easter 2021 at the earliest.

-However, we’re really excited to announce that we will be making a high-quality film of Birds and Bees, which will be available from 2nd November.
+However, we’re really excited to announce that are producing a high-quality film of Birds and Bees, which will be available from 2nd November.
 This will be rehearsed and conceived as a film from the start so it will be much higher quality than a filmed performance.